Swimming with Turtles in the Low Isles

 Australia’s UNESCO World Heritage-listed Great Barrier Reef is one of the best places in the world for swimming with turtles and the Low Isles in far north Queensland has a large population of Green Turtles.

-For beginner snorkelers and for those who are less confident in the water, the Low Isles are the perfect place for snorkeling on the Great Barrier Reef.
-It’s easy to snorkel in the Low Isles because you can swim directly from the beach.
+I found that it was easy to snorkel in the Low Isles because I could swim directly from the beach.
 The water is warm, calm and shallow and the coral reef just a few metres offshore has many delights and surprises.
-It’s the perfect addition to an itinerary in Cairns.

 Where are the Low Isles?